aridjayarecipes/cutesrecipes.web.app/content/post/1979-recipe-of-quick-lemon-garlic-salmon.md

 ##### Instructions to make Lemon Garlic Salmon:

-1. Mix olive oil, lemon juice, garlic, basil, parsley, salt & pepper in bowl to create the marinade.
+1. Mix olive oil, lemon juice, garlic, basil, parsley, salt &amp; pepper in bowl to create the marinade.
 1. Prepare salmon in separate baking dish.
 Apply marinade, cover in foil, and set in fridge for 1-2 hours.
 Flipping salmon occasionally.
 1. Preheat oven to 375°F
 1. Bake salmon for 35 - 45 mins.
 Optionally finish cooking on broil setting, foil off, for 5 mins or until a slight crisp.